 Renting is the norm for permanent Leipzig residents.
-And I suggest newcomers rent for a while and figure things out.
-There’s no rush and there’s plenty to learn and many pitfalls to avoid.
+Newcomers should rent for a while and figure things out as there’s plenty to learn and many pitfalls to avoid.
 Read “THINGS TO CONSIDER” in the Overview section.
 You will pay up to 12% in closing costs so it’s important to make a good decision.

-Potential home buyers should be aware that this is not the UK or North America where people have an obsession with owning their home.
+Be aware that Germany is not like the UK or North America where people have an obsession with owning their home.
 Leipzigers have no concept of “getting on the property ladder”.
 But if you like Leipzig as much as we do and plan on staying you may want to buy.

 Like all across Germany at present property prices are inching up.
 Financing remains cheap and Germans, ever cognizant of hyperinflation during the Weimar Republic years, increasingly want to put their savings “into bricks”.
 Leipzig property can be divided by a north-south line through the Zentrum into the cheaper east (‘ost’) half and more expensive west (‘west’) half.
 There are some pockets of exceptions but this general rule applies.
 For more on recent price history check out The property market in Leipzig – Part 2.